abisop/nuttx-docs/en/platforms/arm/stm32l4/boards/b-l475e-iot01a/index.md

     the hub to establish remote NSH sesstions with any endpoint, and (2) A special version of the udpclient program to support testing of Spirit broadcast.

-    IPv6 does not support "broadcast" in the same since as IPv4.
+    IPv6 does not support \"broadcast\" in the same since as IPv4.
 IPv6 supports only multicast.
-The special multicast address, ff02::1 is the "all-nodes address" and is functionally equivalent to broadcast.
+The special multicast address, ff02::1 is the \"all-nodes address\" and is functionally equivalent to broadcast.

     The spirit radios do support both multicast and broadcast with the special addresses 0xee and 0xff, respectively.
 So the Spirit driver will map the all-nodes IPv6 to the Spirit destination address 0xff and the packet will be broadcast to all Spirit nodes.

     Here are the procedures for using the test:

         C:  nsh> ifup wpan0           <-- Brings up the network on the hub

         E1: nsh> ifconfig wpan0 hw 37 <-- Sets E1 endpoint node address
         E1: nsh> ifup wpan0           <-- Brings up the network on the E1 node
         E1: udpserver &               <-- Start the UDP server

         E2: nsh> ifconfig wpan0 hw 38 <-- Sets E2 endpoint node address
         E2: nsh> ifup wpan0           <-- Brings up the network on the E2 node
         E2: udpserver &               <-- Start the UDP server

         C:  udpclient &               <-- Starts the UDP client side of the test

     The client will broadcast the UDP packets and, as each UDP packet is sent, it will be received by BOTH endpoints.

-    >   - STATUS:
+    > STATUS:
     >
+    > :
+    >
-    >       - 2017-08-05: Configurations added.
-Early testing suggests
+    >     2017-08-05: Configurations added.
+Early testing suggests that there is
-    >         that there is
+    >
-    >         a problem when packets are received from multiple sources
+    >     :   a problem when packets are received from multiple sources
     >         at high rates: New incoming packets appear to cause RX
     >         FIFO errors and the driver does not recover well.
     >
-    >       - 2017-08-06: The RX FIFO errors are worse when debug is
+    >     2017-08-06: The RX FIFO errors are worse when debug is enabled.
-    >         enabled.
 This led
+    >
-    >         me to believe that the cause of the RX FIFO errors was due
+    >     :   me to believe that the cause of the RX FIFO errors was due
     >         to too many interactions by the LP and HP work queue.
 I
     >         restructured the tasking to reduce the amount of
     >         interlocking, but this did not eliminate the RX FIFO
     >         errors.
     >
     >         Hmmm.. this statement appears in the STMicro driver:
-    >         "Sometimes Spirit1 seems to NOT deliver (correctly) the
+    >         \"Sometimes Spirit1 seems to NOT deliver (correctly) the
-    >         'IRQ\_RX\_DATA\_READY' event for packets which have a
+    >         \'IRQ\_RX\_DATA\_READY\' event for packets which have a
     >         length which is close to a multiple of RX FIFO size.
     >         Furthermore, in these cases also the content delivery
     >         seems to be compromised as well as the generation of RX/TX
     >         FIFO errors.
 This can be avoided by reducing the maximum
     >         packet length to a value which is lower than the RX FIFO
-    >         size."
+    >         size.\"
     >
     >         I tried implementing the RX FIFO almost full water mark
-    >         thinking this might be a work around... it is not.
+    >         thinking this might be a work around\... it is not.
 Still
     >         RX FIFO errors.
 From my reading, the only known
     >         work-around is to reduce the maximum packet size so that
     >         it is smaller than 96.
 I tried setting the maximum packet
     >         length to 84 and that did NOT eliminate the RX FIFO error.
     >
-    >         At the end of the TCP test, the "nsh\> ifconfig" command
+    >         At the end of the TCP test, the \"nsh\> ifconfig\" command
     >         shows that there were two TX timeouts.
 Perhaps this is
     >         related?
 I found that the TX timeout was not being
     >         cancelled.
 It must be canceled on each TX completed or TX
     >         error.
 This DID eliminate the RX FIFO error, but now the
     >         test hangs and does not complete.
     >
-    >         Another Errata: "Using the STack packet format and no CRC
+    >         Another Errata: \"Using the STack packet format and no CRC
     >         field, the reading from RX FIFO to the last received byte,
-    >         is not possible. ..."
-Workaround: "By configuring the
+    >         is not possible. \...\" Workaround: \"By configuring the
     >         packet handler with at least one byte of CRC, the problem
     >         is solved.
 If the CRC is not required in the application,
     >         configure one byte of CRC in the receiver only, to read
-    >         the payload correctly from RX FIFO."
+    >         the payload correctly from RX FIFO.\"
     >
     >         Reducing the FIFO to 94 bytes fixed the problem with the 2
     >         byte CRC but did not resolve that occasional RX FIFO
     >         error.
     >
-    >       - 2017-08-07: The hang noted yesterday was due to logic that
+    >     2017-08-07: The hang noted yesterday was due to logic that did not
-    >         did not
+    >
-    >         restart the poll timer in the event that Spirit was not
+    >     :   restart the poll timer in the event that Spirit was not
     >         ready when the time expired.
 Just unconditionally
     >         performing the poll fixed this.
     >
     >         Then I noticed several assertions.
 In a busy radio
     >         environment, there are many race conditions.
 Most
     >         typically, just when the driver is setting up to perform a